Forget counting sheep: this is the way to fall asleep!

 Here in the Netherlands, we’re lucky to have a so-called intelligent lockdown that at least allows us to go outside for some exercise and relaxation.
 Nevertheless, the whole situation has a lot of uncertainty and that is bad for sleeping.
 Which is the last thing we need right now because stress and a poor night’s rest are a hazard for the immune system.

-But in times of crisis, the best ideas are born.
+In times of crisis, the best ideas are born.
 A few days ago when I couldn’t get to sleep and the usual tricks didn’t work, I came up with something new.
 That worked remarkably well.
 And although it is not really 3Develop’s core business, I’d like to share this sleeping aid with the world.

 The magic word is gibberish.
 A term used to indicate a fantasy language with nonexistent words.
 Onarimoto.
 Sobellitan.
 Perrolsiad.
 If sleep doesn’t come, make up such a completely meaningless word.
 Speak it out in your mind a few times and then think of another one.
 And another one.
 Wealyrougle.
 Raliatou.
 Malquolitia.
 As if you read the place names from the map of an exotic country.